 Integrated ATPL courses start with Theoretical Knowledge (Ground School) in the UK at our London Training Centre (LTC) near Gatwick

-Flight training is subject to scheduling and where we have capacity at the time, it could take place in Bournemouth or Cranfield in the UK, Ponte de Sor in Portugal or Hamilton in New Zealand.
+Flight training is subject to scheduling and where we have capacity at the time, it could take place in Bournemouth or Cranfield in the UK or Ponte de Sor in Portugal.

 - 6. Are there any Scholarships and do I qualify?

-Currently we are not offering any Scholarship places at our EASA (UK, Europe or New Zealand) Airline Academies.
+Currently we are not offering any Scholarship places at our UK CAA & EASA Airline Academies.

 Upcoming pilot career events